boldlink/terraform-aws-ecs/README.md

 [<img src="https://avatars.githubusercontent.com/u/25388280?s=200&v=4" width="96"/>](https://boldlink.io)

 ## Description
-This Terraform module creates an ECS service using either `FARGATE` or `EC2` compatibilities.
+This Terraform module creates an ECS service using  `FARGATE` compatibilities.

+### Why choose this module
+- The module follows aws security best practices and uses checkov to ensure compliance.
+- Contains elaborate examples that you can use to setup your ecs-service within a very short time.
+-

 Examples available [here](https://github.com/boldlink/terraform-aws-ecs-service/tree/main/examples)